 Education Requirements to Become a Pediatric Sonographer

-To work as a pediatric sonographer, you must first become a diagnostic medical sonographer and then specialize in pediatric imaging.
-This requires a combination of formal education, clinical training, and certification.
+Working as a pediatric sonographer, will require you to become a diagnostic medical sonographer before first specializing in the area of pediatric imaging.
+This involves an integration of both formal education and clinical training as well as certification.

 Step 1: Complete a Diagnostic Medical Sonography Program